vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 Ledger apps are written in C. Unlike typical embedded project, the goal here is to write for a single platform with a single compiler.

 The current supported compiler is clang, and it supports newest language features (up to C11).
 This is useful for both development and security.
-You should really learn about the new features and use them extensively as they might help you writing more secure code.
+You should really learn about the new features and use them extensively as they might help you write more secure code.

 A random collection of useful features: intermingled declarations and code, support of `_Generic`, `_Static_assert`, `__builtin_types_compatible_p`, `__typeof` (very useful for safer versions of macros), etc.